 And don’t forget to celebrate.
 Celebrate the entry.
 Celebrate the shortlist.
 And hopefully, you should soon be celebrating that win.

-Congratulations to our clients CIPR, AAT and BACP for their wins at the recent MemCom Awards 2017.
-We’re so proud of the work we do for you.
+Congratulations to our clients CIPR and AOP and our very own editor Gaby Lane for their wins at the recent MemCom Awards 2018.
+We’re so proud of the work we do.